joelpurra/npshell/README.md

 - Adds sounds from deep folder structures by default.
 - Control music playback daemon from any terminal window.
 - Displays song paths relative to `$PWD`.
-- Creates cached/index files to handle deep folder structures on network drives.
+- Creates cached/index files to handle large sound libraries, useful on slow disks and network drives.